Piskvor/staticMapLiteExt/cache/tiles/README.md

-directories are automagically created here for tiles - local cache, if you will
+directories are automagically created here for tiles - a local cache.
+Note that the cache is never emptied.